 You can arrange your transfer very easily with a transfer.
 There are several resort shuttle buses and it generally takes between 1 and 2 hours depending on the company you choose.
 They generally cost as little as £10 each way.
 Try searching here.
 Alternatively, get in touch with us if you’d like us to arrange a private taxi (£50 one way and takes about an hour).

 Ground handle, ground handle, ground handle!
 The top pilots in the world spend hours every month playing with their wings…on the ground!
 The happier you are with your ground handling, the better you will understand your wing (e.g. pitch, roll, yaw and pressure control), the safer will be your launches, the safer will be your landings and the safer you will be in the air.
 Those good at ground handling also tend to spend less time “stuffing up” their launches and so tend to spend more time in the air.
 They also tend to be the more confident on launch and can therefore concentrate on the flying!!
 To maximise your safety and the safety of those in your proximity (!), to maximise your enjoyment – ground handle ground handle and then ground handle!!!

 We require you to have insurance that covers repatriation.
-Please make sure that your insurance is valid for Morocco and of course that paragliding is covered!
+Please make sure that your insurance is valid for Turkey and of course that paragliding is covered!
 Please bring insurance documents with you.
 You will not be allowed to fly without proof of insurance!!